opendistro-for-elasticsearch/sql/docs/user/dql/metadata.rst

 Description
 -----------

 You can query your indices metadata by ``SHOW`` and ``DESCRIBE`` statement.
-These commands are very useful for database management tool to enumerate and get basic information for the cluster.
+These commands are very useful for database management tool to enumerate all existing indices and get basic information from the cluster.

 Example 1: Show All Indices Information
 ---------------------------------------